microsoft/vs-threading/doc/cookbook_vs.md

 Code is thread-safe if your code does not malfunction when called from more than one thread at a time.

 It is not always necessary for code to be thread-safe.
 In fact many classes in the Base Class Library of .NET itself is not thread-safe.
 Writing thread-safe code involves mitigating data corruption, deadlocks, and higher level goals such as avoiding lock contention and threadpool starvation.
 Validating that code is thread-safe requires exhaustive reviews and testing, and thread-safety bugs can still slip through.
 Whether thread-safety should be a goal should typically be determined at the class level and clearly documented.
+Changing from thread-safe to non-thread-safe should be considered a breaking change.
 A class should be made thread-safe if being called from multiple threads at once is a supported scenario.

 Techniques for writing thread-safe code include: